daikini/ssconnection/README.markdown

 YVConnection
 ============

-This is a simple class that wraps up `NSURLConnection` to easily transfer data to and from the YouVersion API.
+This is a simple class that wraps up `NSURLConnection` to easily transfer data to and from the YouVersion API on iPhone.